-Director Dave Devey started as a camper at Falcon in 1964 and stayed through as a counselor, program director and associate director by the early 80's.
+Director Dave Devey started as a camper at Falcon in 1964 and stayed through as a counselor, program director and associate director by the early 80s.
 After graduating from the University of Pittsburgh and working in the 'real world' for several years, Dave returned to Falcon to become the director/owner in 1984.
-He is a long time member of the American Camp Association and is an ACA Visitor to accredit camps.
-In between maintaining camp facilities and promoting Falcon in the off-season, Dave spends much of his time educating parents on the value of a camping experience, doing PR work for the ACA to help families choose the right camp, the importance of the ACA camp accreditation program, and also mentoring younger camp directors in several states.
-Dave is happily married to Emily and is very proud of the excellent reputation Falcon has established over the years.
+He is a long time member of the American Camp Association and is an ACA Visitor to accredit other camps.
+In between maintaining camp facilities and promoting Falcon in the off-season, Dave spends much of his time educating parents on the value of a camping experience, helping families choose the right camp, the importance of the ACA camp accreditation program, and also mentoring younger camp directors in several states.
+Dave is happily married to wife Emily, father of two children and delighted to be a grandfather of two beautiful granddaughters, Sloan and Peyton.

 Assistant Director Nici Buzza Mahen began her Falcon career in 1985!
 As she progressed through the ranks of camper and staff, she earned her Elementary Education degree with a minor in Childhood Development from Westminster College.
 Nici then spent five years as an award-winning third grade teacher in Charlotte, North Carolina.
 She currently lives in Denver, Colorado with her husband, Jay, and three children, Sophia, Izzie, and Henry.
 Nici spends much of the off-season hiring staff for the upcoming summer, researching new program and training ideas, and preparing the Falcon Leadership Program that includes the Junior Counselors, Counselors In Training (CIT), and Leaders in Training (LIT).
-She is also a certified CPR/First Aid and Babysitting Instructor through the American Red Cross.
+She is also a certified CPR/First Aid and Babysitting Instructor through the American

+Red Cross.
 In the off season, Nici also volunteers as a Destination Imagination team manager.
 She combines all of her experiences as a camper, counselor, teacher, and mother to create a positive camping experience for all.

 Assistant Director Tali Cornblath (MA) started as a camper at Falcon in 2000.
 While holding a variety of staff roles, she earned a BA, double majoring in Child Development and Drama from Tufts University.
-After spending a few years working full time for camp, Tali decided to give "the real world" a look.
+After spending a few years working full time for camp, Tali wanted to give "the real world" a look.
 After deciding camp was way more fun, she is back working for camp year-round while pursuing a Ph.D. in school psychology from The Ohio State University.
 During the off-season, Tali maintains Falcon's online presence, travels to camp fairs, meets with prospective families, prepares the summer programs, and collaborates on training plans.
 Tali lives in Columbus, OH with her husband, Paul, and daughter, Noa.